couchbaselabs/userprofile-couchbase-mobile/README.md

 ## Overview
-This repo hosts a bunch of sample iOS apps in swift that demonstrate various features of the Couchbase Mobile 2.0 stack.
+This repo hosts a bunch of sample iOS apps in swift that demonstrate various features of the Couchbase Mobile stack.
-Each app is hosted in a separate branch.
+Each version of the app is hosted in a separate branch.

 ### "master" branch
 Hosts this README